dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 You can check out [how to think about databases](https://nolanlawson.com/2016/02/08/how-to-think-about-databases) to give you a broader knowledge on the subject matter.

-## Instant Loading, Let's Implement
+## Let's Implement Instant Loading

 For our web app, we'll use `localStorage` .
 I recommend that you don't use `localStorage` for production apps because of the limitations I highlighted earlier in this tutorial.
-The app we are building is a very simple one, so `localStorage` will totally work fine.
+The app we are building is a very simple one, so `localStorage` will work fine.

 Open up your `js/latest.js` file.
 We will update the `fetchCommits` function to store the data it fetches from the Github API in `localStorage` like so: